-The summer season brings more opportunities to take amazing aerial photos than any other time of the year.
-As always, be sure to grab all of your drone gear and bring along plenty of memory storage space before you head out on your next camping trip or beachside rendezvous.
-COOPH, an online photography mag & YouTube channel, presents video about seven drone photography ideas to shoot during your summer.
-Keep these simple tips in mind and maximize your photographic potential before the summer sun sets!
+Camera drones bring more opportunities to take amazing photos.
+When you’re out with yours, be sure to grab all of your drone gear and bring along plenty of memory storage space before you head out on your next camping trip or beachside rendezvous.
+COOPH, an online photography mag & YouTube channel, presents amazing drone photography ideas.
+Keep these simple tips in mind and maximize your photographic potential.
+Let’s shoot 7 perfect moments with your drone!

 1. Shoot your sport